1jour1vin

 Wine rated (2022 guide) 97/100

-Deep, sanguine, smoky, vibrant nose, revealing the signature Cabernet Franc and the in-depth work that has been done here in recent years.
-The structure is slender, sappy, precise, devilishly licorice-like, on a finely roughened, tracing, mineral rock coulis.
-There are no gaps in the structure, which unfolds beautifully: it is a great terroir that makes all the difference.
-Château La Gaffelière 2021 further confirms its progress in terms of precision, energy, and juiciness.
+The nose is deep, rich, smoky, and vibrant, revealing the signature Cabernet Franc character and the meticulous work carried out here in recent years.
+The structure is slender, sap-filled, precise, and intensely licorice-like, set against a backdrop of rocky soil with a subtle roughness—traceable and mineral-driven.
+No lack of substance here; it unfolds beautifully: it is a great terroir that makes all the difference.
+Château La Gaffelière 2021 once again confirms its progress in precision, energy, and juiciness.

 Yves Beck